Warrenheww/warrenheww.github.io/_pages/teaching.md

 ### Workshops and Tutorials

-- Led semesterly laboratory workshops and tutorials on:
+- Led regularly laboratory workshops and tutorials on:
   - Biomolecular modeling and structural preparation
   - Molecular dynamics simulations (basic and advanced)
-  - Trajectory analysis and feature extraction
+  - Trajectory analysis and data visualization
   - Molecular visualization and presentation tools

 ### Student Mentoring